 Think minimalism, matte black, metals and mesh with a pop of colour.
-The industrial look that has crept into bathrooms will remain a strong trend coming into 2019.
+The industrial look that has crept into bathroom renovations will remain a strong trend in 2019.

-Andy Grigor, Head of Design & Innovation at Methven, says that the trend towards softer and more tactile versions of industrial materials in the bathroom will be popular in residential homes in the New year.
+Andy Grigor, Head of Design & Innovation at Methven, says that the trend towards softer and more tactile versions of industrial materials in new and existing bathroom renovations will be popular in residential homes in 2019.

-âIndustrial aesthetics have made their way into the bathroom from other areas of the house in a fun way, with simple shapes and matte surfaces, taking centre stage,â says Grigor.
+âIndustrial aesthetics have made their way into the bathroom from other areas of the house in a fun way, with simple shapes and matte surfaces, taking centre stage,â says Australia by Design‘s Grigor.

 Truth to materials

 Concrete whether itâs porous and unrefined or smooth and sanded, is growing in popularity with a strong nod to the use of urban industrial materials.